hpc2n/intro-linux/docs/data.md

 This section will briefly cover compressing/decompressing files/directories, transferring files, and logging in.

+!!! note "Objectives"

+    **Questions**

+    - How do I compress and decompress files and directories under Linux?
+    - How do I create an archive (tarball)?
+    - How do I transfer and sync files?
+    - How do I connect with SSH?

+    **Learning objectives**

+    - Learn about compressing and decompressing files and directories with ``gzip``
+    - Learn about archiving (creating a tarball) with ``tar``
+    - Learn about transferring and syncing files
+    - Learn about connectin gwith SSH

 ## Compressing and decompressing

 Compressing files are done with utilities like <a href="http://www.gnu.org/software/gzip/gzip.html" target="_blank">gzip</a>, <a href="http://www.bzip.org/" target="_blank">bzip2</a>, or <a href="http://en.wikipedia.org/wiki/ZIP_%28file_format%29" target="_blank">zip</a>.